jdmartin/programming-beginners/general.md

 [What is Code?](https://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) - Fantastic look at code and coding.

+[How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) - Nice set of video tutorials on working with GitHub.

 [GitHub Guides](https://guides.github.com/?utm_source=winback-newsletter&utm_medium=email&utm_campaign=winback-email&utm_content=guides) - Useful overview for various uses of GitHub.

 [Applescript](http://macosxautomation.com/applescript/firsttutorial/index.html) - One of those useful tools that lives in your Mac.
 Worth looking at if you have want to automate things.